stashed/docs/docs/addons/nats/README.md

 ## Documentation Overview

-Stash Redis documentations are organized as below:
+Stash NATS documentations are organized as below:

 - [How does it works?](/docs/addons/nats/overview/index.md) gives an overview of how backup and restore process for NATS works in Stash.
 - [Helm managed Redis](/docs/addons/nats/helm/index.md) shows how to backup and restore a Helm managed NATS.